NatashaKSS/snack2graph/docs/Knowledge_Graph_Construction_Pipeline.md

 ## Open Source Frameworks or Libraries to try

-1. https://github.com/google/langextract for entity & relationship extraction?
+1. [Google's LangExtract](https://github.com/google/langextract) for entity & relationship extraction.
+LangExtract is a Python library that uses LLMs to extract structured information from unstructured text documents based on user-defined instructions.
 2.